IMPORTANT RULE CHANGES FOR 2017

 Cabaret is a new category that will be included in the competition this year, which enables Couples Competitors to perform a maximum of 5 lifts within their choreography.
 Cabaret divisions are choreography only; there are no freestyle Cabaret divisions.

 Styles that are included in the Cabaret category in 2017:

 - Cha Cha

-Fusion is an open and creative category combining both latin and non-latin styles.
-An example of a Fusion Team routine could be a combination of Bachata and Burlesque styles, or Samba and Contemporary styles, etc. There is no specified percentage of Latin component needed within the routine, but there does need to be a Latin component.
+Fusion is an open and creative category combining both Latin and Non-Latin styles within a single routine.
+An example of a Fusion routine could be a combination of Bachata and Burlesque styles, or Samba and Contemporary styles, etc. There is no specified percentage of Latin component needed within the routine, but there does need to be a Latin component.

 WHAT IS MY COMPETITOR STATUS?

 There are 5 different criteria to determine whether a Competitor is an Amateur*, Semi-Pro or Professional.
 Please note that your Competitor definition must be consistent across all categories, divisions and styles (i.e. a Competitor cannot compete as an Amateur for Bachata, but a Semi-Pro for Salsa).

 Competitor status may be verified by a studio director who has completed the ALDC adjudication.

 *Please note that there is a new status referred to as Amateur Masters.
 Amateur Masters includes Competitors aged 40 years or over who meet the 5 criteria for Amateur status.

 The following five criteria must be met for a Competitor to be classed as being of Amateur status: